alanthebrighter/alanthebrighter.github.io/_posts/2025-03-30-Installing&Using-Ubuntu-Noble-with-hyprland.md

 - **Zen Browser** (which I'm currently using to access Notion) should always launch in **workspace 2**.
 This way, I can ensure my workflow remains smooth, and applications don’t randomly open in unexpected places.

-### The Mysterious Missing Calendar
-I'm also very curious about where my calendar has disappeared to.
-I can't find it anywhere, and I even created a shortcut to open it, but it's still nowhere to be found!

 ![image](https://github.com/user-attachments/assets/a8a26566-8db5-4ced-8260-c72c0686fa90)